Quantum GraviElectro Dynamics: Particle creation in the strong field

-where $\Pi^{(\omega{e}\omega)}_{ab}(q^2_{~})$ is given in \textbf{section \ref{PSR}} and $\tilde\omega_{~}^a$ is a polarization vector of the spin-connection in the momentum space, which for the Schwarzschild metric in the frame fixed on a hole are given in (\ref{WSE}) and (\ref{WSx}).
-In this section, we set the spin-connection and the momentum vector as
+is the amplitude of Figure \ref{figvacpol}-(c) and $\tilde\omega_{~}^a$ is a polarisation vector of the spin connection in the momentum space, which for the Schwarzschild metric in the frame fixed on a hole are given by (\ref{WSE}) and (\ref{WSx}) in \textbf{Appendix \ref{appB}}.
+We set the spin connection and the momentum vector to

-where the laboratory frame is defined as in \textbf{Appendix \ref{appB}} concerning the hole instead of the Earth.
-The Hawking radiation is possible only at the event horizon, thus, the momentum must be
+with the laboratory frame defined as in \textbf{Appendix \ref{appB}} for the black hole instead of the Earth.
+We follow the same ansatz as (\ref{ansatz}) for a momentum transfer.
+Hawking radiation is only possible at the event horizon, so the momentum must be